 Once registered, you’ll be able to get advice and treatment if your pharmacist thinks you need it.

-Once registered, and you suffer from symptoms of a minor ailment, then you can just visit your pharmacy for a consultation.
+After that, if you suffer from symptoms of a minor ailment, then you can just visit your pharmacy for a consultation.
 This replaces attending the GP practice for an appointment.

 We will provide advice on self-care, supply a suitable medication or refer you to your GP or other healthcare professional if we feel this is the best course of action for you.